LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2025-10-21-gpu-containers-as-a-service.md

 ### Kata Containers

 [Kata Containers](https://katacontainers.io/) is a project backed by NVIDIA that runs OCI containers inside of a MicroVM.
-Whe containerd calls out to the Kata shim `/opt/kata/bin/containerd-shim-kata-v2`, the shim performs these steps:
+When containerd calls out to the Kata shim `/opt/kata/bin/containerd-shim-kata-v2`, the shim performs these steps:

 1. Boot up a QEMU VM with a pre-defined VM image.
 2. Create a VSOCK port for that VM.